Nicholas-Parise/4P02-course-project/backend/README.md

 **GET /wishlists/:id/members → Get all members in a specific wishlist
 POST /wishlists/:id/members → Add a member to an wishlist
 DELETE /wishlists/:id/members → Remove a member from wishlist
-PUT /wishlists/:id/members → Update a member’s status (blind/owner)**
+PUT /wishlists/:id/members → Update a members status (blind/owner)**

 **POST /wishlists/:id/duplicate → Duplicate the wishlist
 GET /wishlists/:id/items → Get all items in a wishlist (and contributions)
-GET /wishlists/shared/:token → get the shared wishlist**
+GET /wishlists/share/:token → get the shared wishlist**

 ##  Events
 **GET /events → Get all events (for member)